larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

 After a pull-request to the `main` or `development` branch, we want this pipeline to be triggered.
 This enables the reviewer to review with the help of the code quality check.
 Furthermore, this ensures that for each pull-request there is a set of Data Science scripts saved as artifacts.

 ### Task 1: Setup the CI Pipeline
-GitHub actions works with so called 'workflow' files.
+GitHub Actions works with so called 'workflow' files.
 These are `.yml` files that contain steps that are executed during a pipeline run.

-1. In the `./environment_setup` folder you can find templates of the the different pipelines.
+1. In the `./environment_setup` folder you can find templates for the different pipelines.
 For this task we will use the `CI-pipeline-template.yml` file.

    ![CI template](media/CI-pipeline-template.png "CI template")